Traditional Halls Frequently Asked Questions| Apartment-style FAQs |

 What happens if my roommate leaves?

 You will be contacted by your Residence Director (RD) or Residence Life Services Supervisor (RLSS) to review the choices available.
 Your choices may include: selecting your own new roommate, moving to another room with another student with double room status, changing your contract to single room status (if eligible), or being assigned a roommate.
-Pound Hall rooms are sold as singles.
-If you and your roommate choose to share a room as a double, and your roommate moves out, the contract will automatically convert to a single.
-If you want the room to remain a double, you will need to talk to the Residence Director about your options.

-What is an advance payment?
+What is the non-refundable advance payment?

-For students beginning in the spring, a $400 advance payment must be made to Housing when you submit a spring-only contract.
+For students beginning in the spring, a $400 non-refundable advance payment must be made to Housing when you submit a spring-only contract.

 When will my traditional hall advance payment of $400 be applied to my charges?